openfun/ralph/src/helm/README.md

 Now that the LRS is running, we can go further and deploy the dashboard suite Warren.
 Refer to the
 [tutorial](https://github.com/openfun/warren/tree/main/src/helm#deploy-the-dashboard-suite-warren)
-of the Warren Helm chart
+of the Warren Helm chart.